// My Email Workflow

 set sort_re

-For unwanted emails, you can press the d key to mark them for deletion; if you want to batch move emails to other mailbox files, you can press the t key to tag emails, then press the ; key, and finally press the s key to move them.
+For unwanted emails, you can press the `d` key to mark them for deletion; if you want to move emails to other mailbox files in batches, you can press the `t` key to tag the emails, then press the `;` key, and finally press the `s` key to move the emails.

-For emails containing HTML or other attachments, you can use the pipe function to pass them to appropriate applications for display.
+For emails containing HTML or other attachments, you can use the pipe function to hand them over to the corresponding application for display.

 #!/bin/bash